fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2a.md

 )
 ```

-Every note contains its textual content and a timestamp as well as a _boolean_ value for marking whether the note has been categorized as important or not, and a unique <i>id</i>.
+Every note contains its textual content and a timestamp as well as a _boolean_ value for marking whether the note has been categorized as important or not, and also a unique <i>id</i>.

-The code functions based on the fact that there are exactly three notes in the array.
+The code functions due to the fact that there are exactly three notes in the array.
-A single note is rendered by accessing the objects in the array by referring to a hard coded index number:
+A single note is rendered by accessing the objects in the array by referring to a hard-coded index number:

 ```js
 <li>{note[1].content}</li>
 ```

-This is of course not practical.
-The solution can be generalized by generating React-elements from the array objects using the [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) function.
+This is, of course, not practical.
+The solution can be made general by generating React-elements from the array objects using the [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) function.

 ```js
 notes.map(note => <li>{note.content}</li>)